The fan-run accountability board. Live data. Receipts. No excuses.

 The Angels play in one of the biggest media markets on earth.
 They have $60M+ unused below the luxury tax.
 They earned a D-grade offseason.
 The problem has never been money.
 It has always been the will — and the competence — to spend it intelligently.

-Players unavailable at the start of the 2026 season.
+Angels currently on the injured list.
 Updated as players are activated or designations change.

 Ranked by priority.
 Every target is specific, sourced, and achievable within the Angels' current payroll structure.
 There's $60M sitting unused.
 Here's how to spend it.